chobble-mirror/marky-t/src/services/nightclub-dj.md

 ### Student Events

-Having played at countless student nights across Essex and London, I understand exactly how to create the right atmosphere for university crowds—high energy sets that keep the dance floor packed.
+Having played at countless student nights across Essex and London, I understand exactly how to create the right atmosphere for university crowds - high energy sets that keep the dance floor packed.

 ### Private Club Nights